JesraAli/Lunatic-Fairy/README.md

-# SDL2
+# Lunatic Fairy
-An in development 2D shooter game, written in C using SDL2.
-It is based off the bullet-hell video game 'Touhou Project'.
+Lunatic Fairy is an in development single player 2D shooter game, written in C using Simple DirectMedia Layer 2 (SDL2).

+The game is based off a popular japanese bullet-hell video game.

+## Objective
+The objective of the game is for the player to defeat as many fairies as possible to obtain points towards their overall score.

+The player has 3 lives, and must dodge the fairies bullets to prevent losing a life.

 ## Building and Running